stjank/uh-core/doc/environment-variables.md

     address is used to advertise the service in etcd.
 - `UH_LOG_LEVEL` - when set it overrides the default log level (INFO) and must be one of the following severity levels: DEBUG, INFO, WARN, ERROR, or FATAL.
+- `UH_LICENSE` - (DEPRECATED) must be filled with a valid UH license (use sample licenses under `ROOT/data/licenses/text-DEPRECATED` for testing).
-- `UH_LICENSE` - (required) must be filled with a valid UH license (use sample licenses under `ROOT/data/licenses` for testing)
+- `UH_LICENSE_JSON` - (required) must be filled with a valid json-format UH license (use sample licenses under `ROOT/data/licenses` for testing).
 - `UH_OTEL_ENDPOINT` - when set, telemetry data will be pushed to the specified endpoint using OTLP via gRPC (format: "hostname:port")
 - `UH_WORKING_DIR` - configures the working directory for different services.
     In specific case of storage service, when multiple working directories are desired, they can be listed and separated by ":".
-- `UH_TRACES_ENABLED` - when set to `1`, UltiHash will generate traces and send them to the configured OTEL collector
+- `UH_TRACES_ENABLED` - when set to `1`, UltiHash will generate traces and send
+    them to the configured OTEL collector.
-- `UH_NO_DEDUPE` - in entrypoint, do not send data through deduplicator but write directly to storage instead
+- `UH_NO_DEDUPE` - in entrypoint, do not send data through deduplicator but write directly to storage instead.

+# Backend Connection

+> **NOTE:** These are ignored when a valid test license is provided through
+        `UH_LICENSE_JSON`.

+- `UH_BACKEND_HOST` - configure host of the backend service.
+Please fill domain name only like this: 'backend.ultihash.io'
+- `UH_CUSTOMER_ID` - configure customer ID for the backend service.
+- `UH_ACCESS_TOKEN` - configure access token for the backend service.

 # Database Connection

-- `UH_DB_HOSTPORT` - configure host and port of the DBMS (format: "hostname:port")
+- `UH_DB_HOSTPORT` - configure host and port of the DBMS (format: "hostname:port").
-- `UH_DB_DIRECTORY_CONNECTIONS` - number of connections used to connect to directory database
+- `UH_DB_DIRECTORY_CONNECTIONS` - number of connections used to connect to directory database.
-- `UH_DB_MULTIPART_CONNECTIONS` - number of connections used to connect to multipart database
+- `UH_DB_MULTIPART_CONNECTIONS` - number of connections used to connect to multipart database.
-- `UH_DB_USER` - configure user name for connections to the DBMS
+- `UH_DB_USER` - configure user name for connections to the DBMS.
-- `UH_DB_PASS` - pass the connection password for the user given in `UH_DB_USER`
+- `UH_DB_PASS` - pass the connection password for the user given in `UH_DB_USER`.

 # ETCD Authentication

-- `UH_ETCD_USERNAME` - username for etcd authentication
+- `UH_ETCD_USERNAME` - username for etcd authentication.
-- `UH_ETCD_PASSWORD` - password for etcd authentication
+- `UH_ETCD_PASSWORD` - password for etcd authentication.